HURT WHILE RIDING?

 Motorcyclists Are at Risk of Suffering Catastrophic Injuries

-Motorcyclists are continually overrepresented in traffic accident statistics, accounting for 15% of all traffic fatalities in 2022, even though motorcycles accounted for only 3% of registered vehicles in the United States that same year.
-Motorcycles don’t protect riders, making them vulnerable in the event of an accident.
-Even when a rider is wearing a helmet (which is not required in Pennsylvania for riders over the age of 21 who have been licensed for at least 2 years or have completed an approved safety course), they may experience life-altering injuries in a crash.
-This is true even in what could be considered “minor” traffic accidents.
+Motorcyclists remain overrepresented in traffic accident statistics, accounting for 19.4% of all Pennsylvania traffic fatalities in 2023 despite motorcycles making up only 3% of all crashes.
+Without the shielding provided to drivers in cars, riders have little protection in a crash, making them vulnerable to severe injury.
+Even when a rider wears a helmet (which Pennsylvania does not require for riders over age 21 who have been licensed for at least two years or have completed an approved safety course), they may suffer life-altering harm in a collision.
+This risk exists even in seemingly “minor” traffic accidents.

 A motorcycle accident may cause such injuries as:

-What Is the Most Common Causes of Motorcycle Accidents in York?
+What Are the Most Common Causes of Motorcycle Accidents in York?

-Motorcycle accidents can occur for a variety of reasons, but distracted driving is one of the most common.
+Motorcycle accidents happen for many reasons, but distracted driving stands out as one of the most common causes.
 Distracted driving claims more than 3,450 lives every year.
-“Distracted driving” includes any activity that diverts attention from driving safety.
-Texting and driving is one of the most dangerous forms of distractions on the road because reading or sending a text message takes a driver’s eyes off the road for 5 seconds; at 55 mph, that is like driving the length of an entire football field with your eyes closed.
+“Distracted driving” includes any activity that diverts a driver’s attention from the road.
+Texting while driving creates particular danger; reading or sending a text takes a driver’s eyes off the road for five seconds—at 55 mph, that's the length of a football field.

 Other careless driving mistakes include: